-5- Step by step guide to Transpose of a Matrix:(definitions-solved problems)
+5- Step by step guide to Transpose of a Matrix-definitions

 Introduction to matrix transpose.

 The next item contains the properties of a matrix’s transpose.
-The transpose lets us make rows as columns and vice versa.
-The transpose of a matrix with a dimension of (mxn) will give another matrix A T with a dimension of (nm).
+The transpose lets us switch rows and columns.
+The transpose of a matrix with a dimension of (m × n) will give another matrix A T with a dimension of (n × m).

 The letter T is a symbol of the transpose, and to be located as a power symbol, the first row will be the first column, the second row will be the second column, and so on.